anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 LCMPP {{RFC9483}} apply.

 Note that CMP messages are not encrypted.
-This may give eavesdroppers insight on which devices are bootstrapped into the domain, and this in turn might also be used to selectively block the enrollment of certain devices.
+This may give eavesdroppers insight into which devices are bootstrapped into the domain, and this in turn might also be used to selectively block the enrollment of certain devices.
 To prevent this, the underlying message transport channel can be encrypted, for instance by employing TLS.
-On the link between the pledge and the registrar this is easily achieved by reusing the existing TLS channel between them.
+On the link between the pledge and the registrar, this is easily achieved by reusing the existing TLS channel between them.

 # Acknowledgments